Tiffany T. Alston

-Tiffany T. Alston (born April 22, 1977) is an American politician who represented Prince George's County District 24 in the Maryland House of Delegates since January 2023, and from January 2011 to January 2013.
+Tiffany T. Alston (born April 22, 1977) is an American politician who has represented Prince George's County District 24 in the Maryland House of Delegates since January 2023, and from January 2011 to October 2012.
 She was suspended from office in 2012 after being found guilty of stealing General Assembly funds to pay an employee at her law firm.

 Background

 Alston was born in Washington, D.C., and grew up in Prince George's County, Maryland.
 She attended Seat Pleasant Elementary School.
 She graduated from the University of Maryland, College Park with a Bachelor of Arts in criminology & criminal justice and from David A. Clarke School of Law with a Juris Doctor in 2002.

 From 1999 to 2001, she was a volunteer teacher with the AmeriCorps National Service Corporation.
 From 2004 to 2005, she served as a Chief of Staff within the Division of Correction at the Maryland Department of Public Safety & Correctional Services.
 She is a former mentor of the I Have a Dream Foundation, and a member of Sigma Gamma Rho sorority.

 From 2004 to 2012, she practiced law with her own law firm, which was located in Upper Marlboro, Maryland.
 Alston's law license was suspended by the Maryland Court of Appeals on September 25, 2012, and she was disbarred on May 3, 2013.